mark-rushakoff/rushakoff-go-style/README.md

 (such as in a configuration file), or when there are multiple required options in an options pattern.

+## Allocations

+More often than not in my experience, the first encounter of high CPU usage in distributed systems programs is the Go garbage collector running more than anticipated.

+When attempting to write high performance systems, we have to be much more aware of what causes allocations, and what simple patterns we can apply to minimize allocations before we get to the point where we have to start memory profiling.

+### Pre-sizing slices and maps

+Every time we collect values into a map or a slice, pass a capacity to the `make` function.
+This small optimization has a zero cost to readability once you're used to it.

+A slice that has to grow its capacity will have to allocate new memory and then copy the elements into the new allocation.
+If a slice would otherwise grow many times, it is better to just do a single allocation at the start.

+Maps work differently but benefit similarly from avoiding dynamic growth.

 <!-- TODO:
+- structured logging
 - prefer single long lived goroutine
 - supported versions of Go
 -->